Last Updated: 8/1/20 | August 1st, 2020

 But I don’t buy into the idea that “you can find your passion” by sitting down with a pen and paper and thinking, “OK, I’m going to write down my passion and just do that.”

-I think you stumble onto your passion.
+I think you stumble onto it.

 My friend Matt recently got into gardening.
 He and his wife love growing their own food.
 With every new season, he finds himself more drawn to farming issues, land use, and gardening, and less interested in his law practice.
 So much so that, after his wife finishes her doctorate, they are looking for a town for her to teach in where they can buy a farm and he can become a farmer.

 When I first started traveling, everyone thought I was crazy for giving up on the American dream.
 But I had discovered that the American dream didn’t fit in with me.
 I was a circle trying to fit into a square hole.

 If you are unhappy or daydream your life away but want amazing things, you have to make a change.
-You have to get out there.

 You can’t win the game of life if you don’t play it.